Clip Studio: how it all started.

 I was particularly attracted by the tools and image database and the possibility to use vectors.

-Well, it took me just a bunch of seconds to be disappointed: after a fair amount time spent researching I finally got it: Clip Studio is not a software for doing vectors.
+Well, it took me just a bunch of seconds to be disappointed: after a fair amount time spent researching I finally got it: Clip Studio is not a software for vectors.
 It pixelates a lot.
 And when I say A LOT I mean already at 300%.
 A lot.

 I wasn’t disappointed at the database: there’s really everything you might need for drawing.
 Even the wildest and most useless feature you can image it’s there.